RymmaKhlaponina/phonenums_check_sample/README.md

 1. Create a list
 2. Add phone numbers to the list
 3. Check by country (Ukraine, Poland, Czech Republic) and add to the corresponding list.
-4. Output by country + output non-existent numbers""""""
+4. Output by country + output non-existent numbers